Hazardous Waste Legislation & Regulations

 This procedure provides a protocol for use by a manager to authorize removal of decontaminated transformer components or residue from a hazardous waste treatment facility.

-- The Ministry is currently updating the “Protocol for Management of PCB Transformers” to align with recent federal regulatory amendments.
+- The B.C. government is currently updating the “Protocol for Management of PCB Transformers” to align with recent federal regulatory amendments.
 The document will be re-posted after updates have been completed.

 Protocol for Treated Spent Iron Sponge